f0nzie/transcript_interview_peter_norvig_by_lex_fridman/Peter_Norvig-Artificial_Intelligence_A_Modern_Approach-Artificial_Intelligence_(AI)_Podcast.md

 **[Lex]** And did you find, I assume with the popularity and the growth of the Internet, that people were creating new content, so you're almost helping guide the creation?

 **[Peter]** Yeah.
-So that's certainly true, right?
+So, that's certainly true, right?
 So, we definitely changed the structure of the network, right?
 So, if you think back, in the very early days, [Larry]() and [Sergey]() had the [PageRank paper](), and [John Kleinberg]() had these hubs and authorities model, which says "the web is made out of these hubs, which will be my page of cool links about dogs or whatever.
 And people would just list links, and then there'd be authorities, which were the ones the page about dogs that most people link to."
 That doesn't happen anymore.
 People don't bother to say "my page of cool links", because we took over that function, right?
 So, we changed the way that works.

 ### Internet